domenicquirl/comprehensive-rust/src/lifetimes/struct-lifetimes.md

 - Types with borrowed data force users to hold on to the original data.
 This can be useful for creating lightweight views, but it generally makes them somewhat harder to use.
-- When possible, make data structures own their data directly.
 - Some structs with multiple references inside can have more than one lifetime annotation.
 This can be necessary if there is a need to describe lifetime relationships between the references themselves, in addition to the lifetime